corriethomas/ETL-project/README.md

 We will combine these two datasets into one table in a database to run specific queries.

-You could use this database to run queries like which streaming service has any particular movie, which service provides more kid friendly movies, etc.
+You could use this database to run queries which streaming service has any particular movie, which service provides more kid friendly movies, etc.

+The team will use jupyther notebook to extract, clean and structure the data.
 We'll create a unique id (using the hash function) for the movie titles to run these queries.

+We will use postgreSQL to create our database.
 This database will also go to a website we create, along with our final report, and description of our tables and database.

 ## Data Sources:
 (Will use these to pull directly from the website and then load smaller csvs into our repo)